Chart Color Schemes

 Marsden Park - Shanes Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Marsden Park-Shanes Park, as per the latest Census, consisted of 97.6% houses and 2.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 84.9% houses and 15.1% other dwellings.
-Home ownership in Marsden Park-Shanes Park was at 10.5%, with the rest either mortgaged (70.1%) or rented (19.4%).
-The median monthly mortgage repayment was $2,882, above Sydney metro's average of $2,700.
+Dwelling structure in Marsden Park-Shanes Park, as per the latest Census, consisted of 97.6% houses and 2.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 84.9% houses and 15.1% other dwellings.
+Home ownership in Marsden Park-Shanes Park was at 10.5%, with the rest being mortgaged (70.1%) or rented (19.4%).
+The median monthly mortgage repayment in the area was $2,882, above Sydney metro's average of $2,700.
 Median weekly rent was $570, compared to Sydney metro's $540.
-Nationally, Marsden Park-Shanes Park's median monthly mortgage repayments were higher at $2,882 versus the Australian average of $1,863.
-Rents were also substantially above the national figure of $375.
+Nationally, Marsden Park-Shanes Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing